johntiger1/us-elections/README.md

 ###538###

-###Princeton Election Consortium###
+###PEC###

 Designed by neuroscientist and psephologist Sam Wang, the PEC model is the oldest of the three and is purely poll-based.
+To capture a snapshot of state vote shares, it uses state polls.
+Similarly for a snapshot of national vote shares.
+To capture state win probabilities, PEC applies the t-distribution on a median of state polls with an estimated standard error of the median.

+Unlike other models, PEC only forecasts the chance of party winning a state if the election is held today.
+The exception is the chance of winning the presidency, which it does by calculating a snapshot for the expected electoral votes and adding an error term that decreases as Election Day nears.

 ###Votamatic###